CBIIT/cellminercdb/www/files/guide.md

 <h2 id="search">Search IDs</h2>
 This page lists the identifiers (ID) available in the selected data source for use in the univariate analysis or regression models.
 The user chooses:
-  - **Cell Line Set** to select the cell line set of interest.
+  - **Cell Line Set** selects the data source.
 The user can choose: NCI60, CCLE, GDSC, CTRP or NCI/DTP SCLC (see Data Sources for more details).
-  - **Select Data Type** to select among the available data types.
+  - **Select Data Type** selects the data type to query.
 The options for this vary dependent on the source selected above, and appear in the x-Axis Data Type dropdown.
 See the Metadata tab for descriptions and abbreviations.

 This enables to search all related ID for each combination.
 For the molecular data, the **gene names (ID) and specific data type information** are provided.
 For the drugs and compounds, **the identifiers (ID),  Drug name (when available), and Drug MOA (when available)** are displayed.
 The user can scroll down the whole  list of IDs, or search specific ID(s) by entering a value in the header of any column.